I see that PingPlotter Pro shows a 'Jttr' (short for Jitter) column and graph. What is that used for?

 (Notice how we have only 4 differences for 5 samples).
 The total difference is 173 - so the jitter is 173 / 4, or 43.25.

-We use this same mechanism no how many samples we have - it works on 5, 50 or 5000.
+We use this same mechanism no matter how many samples you have - it works on 5, 50 or 5000.

 What does it mean when the Jitter number is red in PingPlotter Pro?